eudoxia0/eudoxia0.github.io/article/_posts/2023-07-08-test-against-reality.md

 # Case Study

-At my last job we had a cloud dependency: the backend called an external API with complex internals.
+At a previous job we had a cloud dependency: the backend called an external API with complex internals.
 We had an API client class, so access to the API was centralized in one place.
 But the class was instantiated whereever it was needed, rather than passed in from the top.